Benito Juarez Market (Mercado Benito Juarez)

 Frequently Asked Questions

-What is the best time of day to visit the Benito Juarez Market to avoid crowds?
+When is the best time of day to visit the market to avoid the worst crowds?

 Nearby Destinations